Epistemix-com/epx-results/docs/install.rst

 	print(epxresults.__version__)

 If the version number is not what it should be, this likely means you have a previous installation that is superseding the version you tried to install.
 This *should* be accomplished by doing `pip uninstall epxresults` before your new installation, but you may need to uninstall the previous build "manually".
-Like all python packages, you can find the installation location as follows:
+Like all Python packages, you can find the installation location as follows:

 .. code:: python